yan320/CEP/README.md

 ```

 ## Run Code
 I have four stage as in the examples of Robotis.
-But I dont know yet my code dont have a geat performance in stage 3.

 First to run(cep):
 ```